 In 1989, the Fine Arts Museums became permanent caretakers for a very special musical instrument: a 1742 Guarneri violin, bequeathed by one of the world’s most accomplished and influential violinists, Jascha Heifetz (1901 – 1987).
 This violin is known as the “David” for one of its earliest owners, the German virtuoso and composer Ferdinand David (1810 – 1873).
 Bartolomeo Giuseppe Antonio Guarneri (1698 – 1744), known as del Gesù, was one of history’s most important makers of violins.
 Fewer than 200 of Guarneri's instruments survive, and these are coveted by violinists, who prize their distinct tones.
 The Guarneri was Heifetz’s favorite of his violins and the one he used on most of his recordings.

-Proper conservation of such quality instruments requires that they be played from time to time—a condition stipulated in Heifetz’s will—and the violin has been offered for occasional performances by players such as Isaac Stern, Itzhak Perlman, and Gil Shaham.
-In 2002, an arrangement was made with the San Francisco Symphony to put the David into the hands of concertmaster Alexander Barantschik, who has used this as his primary instrument ever since, playing it throughout each symphony season and in an annual series of chamber music concerts presented at the Legion of Honor’s Florence Gould Theater (see sidebar).
-The violin returns each summer to the Legion of Honor, where it is placed on display until the symphony season starts each fall. ).
+Proper conservation of such quality instruments requires that they be played from time to time — a condition stipulated in Heifetz’s will — and the violin has been offered for occasional performances by players such as Isaac Stern, Itzhak Perlman, and Gil Shaham.
+In 2002, an arrangement was made with the San Francisco Symphony to put the David into the hands of concertmaster Alexander Barantschik, who has used this as his primary instrument ever since, playing it throughout each symphony season and in an annual series of chamber music concerts presented at the Legion of Honor’s Florence Gould Theater.
 In honor of Heifetz’s 115th birthday (February 2, 2016), we took the opportunity to speak with Barantschik about this rare instrument.

 How would you describe the quality of the David and its tone, compared with modern instruments?